737BassTP/COSC345-Game/Assignment1.md

 ### Weather Data
 [Weather data download link](https://www.physics.otago.ac.nz/eman/weather_station/archive.php)

 We are using weather data sourced from the Energy Studies Weather Station of the University of Otago.
+In game weather will be determined by the weather patterns of the last twelve months.
+In order for players to experience meaningful changes in weather/time of day without playing for hours at a time, each 24 hour period of data is condensed down into 10 minutes of gameplay.
+Likewise seasons will be 8 days long each.

+Variables will be used in game as follows:
+ - Temperature - temperatures outside of a comfortable range

 ### Conservation Data
 Native birds
 ### Geospatial Data